-The market value of assets (MVA) decreased over the last year, returning negative 1.5%.
+The market value of assets (MVA) decreased over the last year, returning negative 14.6%.
 The determination of the plan's actuarial value of assets reflects only a portion of the return below 8%.
+Due to the smoothing technique, the actuarial value of assets actually increased from last year.